FZJ-JSC/JUBE/docs/advanced.rst

 Scripting parameter
 ~~~~~~~~~~~~~~~~~~~
-In some cases it is needed to create a parameter which is based on the value of another paramter.
+In some cases it is needed to create a parameter which is based on the value of another parameter.
 In this case you can use a scripting parameter.

 The files used for this example can be found inside ``examples/scripting_parameter``.